 The classes of angels, as traditionally taught, are identified for your reference.

-First let us mention that traditional Hebrew beliefs teach the existence of seven heavens, each guarded by various angels.
-The seven heavens are:
+Understand that traditional Hebrew beliefs teach the existence of seven heavens with each heaven being guarded by various angels.
+Those seven heavens are named:

-The Hebrew ranking of angels from highest to lowest are:
+The following are Hebrew rankings of angels, from the highest down to the lowest:

 - Bene Elohim

 As previously mentioned, there were arguments within the newly formed Christian church about angel hierarchy between its earliest theologians.
 This was a new religion, and such topics were hotly contested.
 Even today, the Bible gives us angel types but offers no mention of angel heirarchies or rank, hence, the differences within Christianity.

 The following are the various classes of angels mentioned without any classification: angels, archangels, principalities, powers, dominions, virtues, thrones, cherubim and seraphim.